lambdaclass/lambdaworks/crates/math/src/circle/README.md

 - **Polynomials**: Evaluation and interpolation of bivariable polynomials on the standard coset.
 - **Twiddles**: Factors used in the CFFT algorithm.

-These components provide the foundation for building Circle-based cryptographic applications, including Circle STARKs.

 ## What is the Circle Group?